 Length: 2 pages

-This bill was introduced on July 12, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 12, 2017, in a previous session of Congress, but it did not receive a vote.

 Jul 12, 2017

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S. 1547 (115th) was a bill in the United States Congress.